snac-cooperative/snac_eac_cpf_utils/readme.md

 via command line arguments.

 This example reads MARC21/slim XML input snac.xml, starts with record 1, and reads 10 records.
-Note that the output file name is based on the input record id, so my EAD-CPF XML files have names that begin with an OCLC identifer like "OCLC-8559898".
+Note that the output file name is based on the input record id, so my EAC-CPF XML files have names that begin with an OCLC identifer like "OCLC-8559898".
 Your output files will have names relative to your record ids.

     > get_record.pl file=snac.xml offset=1 limit=10 | saxon.sh -s:- oclc_marc2cpf.xsl